MobileFirstLLC/irregular-expressions/README.md

 ### Interested in becoming a beta tester?

-If you would like to become a beta tester and get early access to releases before anyone else, **[follow these instructions](https://play.google.com/apps/testing/mf.asciitext.lite).**
+If you would like to become a beta tester and get early access to releases **[follow these instructions](https://play.google.com/apps/testing/mf.asciitext.lite).**

 ### Helpful References